-Grain Crops (3-0) This course is a detailed study of the botany, origins of domesticated types, cultivation, adaptation, distribution, production practices and utilization of cereal grain crops.
-(Prerequisite: AGRN 113) (Fall, even years)
+Grain Crops (3-0) 3 Credits

+This course is a detailed study of the botany, origins of domesticated types, cultivation. adaptation. distribution. production practices and utilization of cereal grain crops.
+(Prerequisite: AGRN 113)

+(Fall, even years)

-Forage Crops (3-0)
+Forage Crops (3-0) 3 Credits

 This course is a study of the major crops grown for forages and their identification, culture, management, preservation and utilization.
-(Prerequisite: AGRN 113) (Fall, odd years)
+(Prerequisite: AGRN 113) (Spring, even years)